Follmuth, Alexene Farol. My Mechanical Romance. New York: Holiday House, 2022.

 In her YA debut, Alexene Farol Follmuth, author of The Atlas Six (under the penname Olivie Blake), explores both the challenges girls of color face in STEM and the vulnerability of first love with unfailing wit and honesty.
 With an adorable, opposites-attract romance at its center and lines that beg to be read aloud, My Mechanical Romance is swoonworthy perfection.

-I received an ARC from the author in exchange for an honest review.
+I received an ARC from the publisher via NetGalley.
+Review based on final copy.
 All opinions are my own.

 I requested My Mechanical Romance based on the cover and premise alone, not realizing that Alexene Farol Follmuth was also Olivie Blake at the time.
 I really didn’t get the hype for The Atlas Six, and had DNFed it, but hoped this was a case where I simply preferred her writing in one genre over the other.
 Unfortunately, while I appreciate what she was trying to do here, I didn’t gel with it.

 I do like the general intent.
 While I don’t feel drawn to any STEM fields myself, I am aware of the sexism within those industries…and how it can be worse when you’re a woman of color due to being doubly marginalized.
 Bel personally faces accusations of being the “token woman of color” and being added to the robotics team solely for “diversity points,” something that is very common to hear in this day and age, instead of pausing to consider the merit people like her add, due to their talent and diverse background.

 Bel is also generally relatable in her own right, because of how she expresses what it’s like to be a child of divorce.
 I appreciate how she attempts to handle it in the most mature way possible, with the acknowledgment that this change in family dynamics has had a major impact on her.